cybertraining-dsc/fa20-523-327/project/project.md

 * Showcase a diversity of creators

-* Ideally, are suprising or novel
+* Ideally, are surprising or novel

-but these criterians Youtube has set are not well defined[^1].
+but these criterion Youtube has set are not well defined[^1].
 Meaning, the determinants for how a Youtube video will trend will not be given out and it is up for Youtubers to interpret what exactly will allow a video to trend.
 Youtubers are constantly attempting to crack this code, evolving and purposely tailoring their videos in hopes it will go viral.
-Creating Youtube videos appealling to a wide audience is difficult.
-It takes enourmous creativity and dedication for a random person to enjoy a video found online.
+Creating Youtube videos appealing to a wide audience is difficult.
+It takes enormous creativity and dedication for a random person to enjoy a video found online.
 Most people on Youtube have specific interests and follow certain industries, however; anyone can appreciate a good video.

 ## 2. Background Research and Previous Work

-After reviewing other background literature and works from other authors witin this field,  people have ventured into how a video will be popular on Youtube.
+After reviewing other background literature and works from other authors within this field,  people have ventured into how a video will be popular on Youtube.
 Most findings online are analysis or unique findings for popular videos.
-Several people have done research to predict if a video will be popular (views) on Youtube but do not cover the scope if it will reach the trending section on Youtube.
-These findings can still be helpful and lead this research into the right direction.
+Several people have researched to predict if a video will be popular (views) on Youtube but do not cover the scope if it will reach the trending section on Youtube.
+These findings can still be helpful and lead this research in the right direction.

 ## 3. Choice of Data-set